-The eased rules on layoffs and other employment legislation, used in the private sector because of the corona crisis, have no longer been in effect after the turn of the year.
+The eased rules on layoffs and other employment legislation, used in the private sector because of the coronavirus crisis, have no longer been in effect after the turn of the year.
 Likewise, several temporary changes made to unemployment security ceased to be in effect at the end of 2020.

-The accelerated layoff procedure, used in the private sector because of the corona crisis, and other temporary changes to employment legislation have not been in effect after the turn of the year.
+The accelerated layoff procedure, used in the private sector because of the coronavirus crisis, and other temporary changes to employment legislation have not been in effect after the turn of the year.
 The eased rules did not at any stage concern the Finnish state, municipalities or parishes.
 They have complied with normal legislation at all times.

 As of 1 January 2021, the private sector complies with normal legislation in terms of cooperation negotiation periods, the right to lay off fixed-term employees, the layoff notice period, provisions concerning the probationary period, and the rehiring obligation period.